How to invest in the cannabis industry

 Once you have decided whether to trade or invest, you will need to create a detailed trading plan to establish how you will generate profit, and settle on a methodology for entering and exiting positions.

-If you decide to invest in marijuana stocks, it is likely that you will stick to the ‘buy and hold’ method, which involves keeping your position open for a long period of time, often years at a time.
+If you decide to trade in cannabis stocks, it is likely that you will stick to the ‘buy and hold’ method, which involves keeping your position open for a long period of time, often years at a time.
 But if you decide to trade cannabis stocks there are variety of styles for you to choose from:

 - Day trading is the practice of buying and selling assets within a single trading day, taking quick and frequent profits from small price movements